 In order to build a sense of community that honors the Lord and to increase the sense of wholesome fun in school social settings, appropriate dance may be allowed.
 The responsibility of the family and the school is to instruct our students on godly and appropriate behaviors in family, church, academic, athletic, social, and other settings.

 We recognize that appropriate styles of dance can be a valuable part of art, worship, celebration, and exercise.
 Unfortunately, many forms of dancing are closely associated with things that undermine godliness.
 Dance is often sexually provocative, occurs in unhealthy environments, or accompanies lyrics that do not reflect our commitment to a pure and godly lifestyle.
 The school discourages participation in this type of dancing.
 Expression of dance when performed in an appropriate manner that honors God, promotes holiness and community can be encouraged.
 The school recognizes dancing may be an appropriate expression of celebration and community both in and outside of school settings, i.e., weddings and worship, exercise and choreography, community building, and artistic dance forms like ballet, folk, or ethnic dance.
 School chapel and ministry events may incorporate dance that encourages worship and honor of God.
-School social events may include dance, but dance will not be the sole activity of the social event.
 Dance at school social events should encourage community building and healthy fun and should not encourage students to engage in inappropriate physical contact, public displays of affection, sexually provocative dance moves, or require that couples be paired for dancing.
 Because of this responsibility we will adhere to the following policy on appropriate dance in Legacy Christian Academy sponsored activities.